Dual-Function Materials for CO2 Capture and Conversion into Methanol and Higher Alcohols

 This project will advance the understanding of mechanisms involved in one-pot concentration, capture, and catalytic conversion of CO2 to methanol and other value-added products, a strategic goal for sustainable reduction of CO2 release to the atmosphere.

-Soluble and Reusable Polymer Catalysts for HMF and Levulinic Acid Production from Glucose
+Soluble and Reusable Polymer-Based Catalysts for the One-Pot Synthesis of HMF or Levulinic Acid from Glucose

 Control of Catalyst Deactivation through Encapsulation Using Wet Chemical Methods